Fire Service Officers (Watch Manager and Below)

 - Arranges fire drills and tests alarm systems and equipment.

-- Inspects premises to identify potential fire hazards and to check that fire fighting equipment is available and in working order and that statutory fire safety regulations are met.
+- Inspects premises to identify potential fire hazards and to check that firefighting equipment is available and in working order and that statutory fire safety regulations are met.